kubernetes/enhancements/keps/sig-storage/5381-mutable-pv-affinity/README.md

 1. Change APIServer validation to allow `PersistentVolume.spec.nodeAffinity` to be mutable.
 2. Ensure scheduler will re-schedule pending pods that using a PV that has been updated (already implemented).
 3. When a Pod is scheduled to a node that does not match volume node affinity, kubelet should fail the Pod.
+4. Change CSI Specification to allow `ControllerModifyVolume` to return a new accessibility requirement.
+5. Change external-resizer to set `PersistentVolume.spec.nodeAffinity` to the new accessibility requirement if returned by CSI driver.

 ### User Stories (Optional)